Universal-Connect-Project/ucw-app/README.md

 **Publishing to Docker Hub is automatic, and will happen when code is merged to `main`.**

 **IMPORTANT**: Prior to merging your PR to main, make sure the versions of `ui` and `ucw-app` are up-to-date.
 The `version` property in their respective `package.json` files should be up-to-date.
-This is where the versions for the docker images is pulled from.
+This is where the versions for the docker images is pulled from for automated publishing.

 ### Publishing manually